-SUBJECT: Rateable Value
+SUBJECT: Rateable Value and description of property

-REFER ALSO TO Q: 13, 14, 17-20, 25, 49
+REFER ALSO TO Q: 13, 14,15A, 17-20

 At 070 code the Net Rateable Value of the rateable unit(s) covering the household.

 Interviewers will have entered the net rateable value at code 070.
 However, this may have to be abated at the coding stage for one of two reasons.